 It is always best to take care of warrants immediately.
 Warrants stay in the system indefinitely, and they will catch up with you eventually.
-Many times this happens at a random traffic stop, or when working with a linked governmental organization such as the renewing your drivers license.
+Many times this happens at a random traffic stop, or when working with a linked governmental organization such as renewing your drivers license.
 Take care of your warrant now and avoid the hassle later.

 If you have a warrant, we can assist you and help to make the process the easiest possible.
-Because the jail will know right away that you are being released on bond, using a Bondsman before turing yourself in will in most cases speed up the booking and release process.
+Because the jail will know right away that you are being released on bond, using a Bondsman before turning yourself in will, in most cases, speed up the booking and release process.

 The Florida Bail Bond Process

 Below is the most common proceedure for getting someone out of jail

 - The first step is to call us with the arrestees name, date of birth, and which county they are being detained in.
 We will also ask you a few other questions that will help us with the process.